yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/configure-admin-console.md

 ![Register](/images/ee/register.png)

 After clicking Submit, you will be automatically logged into YugaWare.
+You can now proceed to [configuring cloud providers in YugaWare](/deploy/enterprise-edition/configure-cloud-providers/).

+## Logging in

 By default, [http://yugaware-host-public-ip](http://yugaware-host-public-ip) redirects to [http://yugaware-host-public-ip/login](http://yugaware-host-public-ip/login).
 Login to the application using the credentials you had provided during the Register customer step.

 ![Login](/images/ee/login.png)